synthesized-io/insight/docs/core/user_guide/annotations.rst

 Person
 ------
-Generating synthetic PII for individuals in a dataset can be achieved by defining a Person annotation.
+Generating synthetic PII for individuals in a dataset can be achieved by defining a :class:`~synthesized.metadata.value.Person` annotation.

 .. ipython:: python

    from synthesized.metadata.value import Person from synthesized.config import PersonLabels

-The columns of a dataset that relate to the attributes of a person are specifed using ``PersonLabels``.
-This is used to define the Person values that synthesized can then generate.
+The columns of a dataset that relate to the attributes of a person are specifed using :class:`~synthesized.config.PersonLabels`.
+This is used to define the :class:`~synthesized.metadata.value.Person` values that synthesized can then generate.

 .. ipython:: python